Visitation Plan and FAQ

 Q: Do I have to wear personal protective equipment (PPE) during the visit?

-A: Yes, per the visitation guidance from the state government, face masks or face coverings will be required through the duration of the visit.
+A: Yes, per the visitation guidance from the state government, a surgical face mask is required to be worn during your visit.